Bibliography

 Conformity assessment — General principles and requirements for validation and verification bodies

 "Such a programme specifies definitions, principles, rules, processes and requirements applicable to the steps of the validation/verification process, as well as the competencies of validators/verifiers for a specific sector.
-Programmes can be legal frameworks, international, regional or national standards, global initiatives, sectoral applications as well as individual agreements with the clients of the validation/verification body."
+Programmes may be legal frameworks, international, regional or national standards, global initiatives, sectoral applications as well as individual agreements with the clients of the validation/verification body."

 For more information, you can consult: